nelshan/TDS-prototype/README.md

 Developed "BOXY," an endless 2D top-down shooter where players must survive against waves of enemies and mini-bosses using a variety of weapons.
 The game features dynamic gameplay with progressively challenging enemy waves and boss encounters.
-Implemented using Unity Engine, Blender, and various assets and tools to create a seamless and engaging experience.(STILL INDEVELOPMENT)
+Implemented using Unity Engine, Blender, and various assets and tools to create a seamless and engaging experience.
+(STILL IN DEVELOPMENT)

 > Gameplay Mechanics: Designed and implemented core gameplay mechanics, including player movement, shooting, and enemy interactions.